investindex/Advanced/README.md

 Unfortunately, gold is not a good store of value compared to holding cash in a stable currency like the US dollar.
 It's a volatile asset that can lose value for long periods and has experienced no positive real return over its many centuries of use.
 Gold is not a reliable hedge against inflation.
 Its value sometimes increases when unexpected inflation occurs, and sometimes decreases.
 The price does not reliably _respond_ to inflation.
 Anecdotally, when inflation spiked globally in 2021-22, the [price](https://www.ssga.com/us/en/individual/etfs/funds/spdr-gold-shares-gld) of gold [trended downward](https://www.portfoliovisualizer.com/backtest-asset-class-allocation?s=y&mode=1&timePeriod=4&startYear=2021&firstMonth=1&endYear=2022&lastMonth=12&calendarAligned=true&includeYTD=false&initialAmount=10000&annualOperation=0&annualAdjustment=0&inflationAdjusted=true&annualPercentage=0.0&frequency=4&rebalanceType=1&absoluteDeviation=5.0&relativeDeviation=25.0&leverageType=0&leverageRatio=0.0&debtAmount=0&debtInterest=0.0&maintenanceMargin=25.0&leveragedBenchmark=false&portfolioNames=false&portfolioName1=Portfolio+1&portfolioName2=Portfolio+2&portfolioName3=Portfolio+3&asset1=Gold&allocation1_1=100).
 For evidence and more information, you could [read](https://github.com/investindex/Advanced/blob/main/GoldenDilemma.pdf) [these](https://github.com/investindex/Advanced/blob/main/GoldenConstant.pdf) [papers](https://www.tandfonline.com/doi/pdf/10.1080/0015198X.2020.1817698) or watch [videos](https://www.youtube.com/watch?v=1a3XnvRCcVo) [here](https://www.youtube.com/watch?v=ulgqlQWlPbo), [here](https://www.youtube.com/watch?v=_f0dns9fHFs&t=1347s), and [here](https://www.youtube.com/watch?v=UDHJh8CXTVQ&t=927s).

 In [this interview](https://www.youtube.com/watch?v=RSwctXnMnrw&t=4838s) on the Rational Reminder, Dr. Campbell Harvey discussed a fascinating interaction he had with someone who managed a family trust with an investment horizon of hundreds of years.
 He also mentioned the possibility that gold could lose significant value in the long run due to asteroid mining, which is a [very real prospect](https://www.youtube.com/watch?v=y8XvQNt26KI) within this century.
+For this reason, I would exclude gold from a literal 100-year portfolio, although of course no one is in the position of deciding on an allocation they can't touch for 100 years.
+If the price of gold could permanently collapse at some point, it's hard to say how gradually this might occur or how hard it might be to sell before others realize they're stuck holding the bag.

-In my view, aside from making specific bets on price movement, for most people there is one good reason to own gold: to protect your wealth against a collapse of the value of your home country's currency.
+In my view, aside from making specific bets on price movement or mechanically trend-following, for most people there is one good reason to own gold: to protect your wealth against a collapse of the value of your home country's currency.
 For US citizens, this is not a major concern: USD is the global reserve currency and inflation is sufficiently low and stable.
 For someone in a country like Venezuela, Turkey, or Argentina, wealth is vulnerable to hyperinflation and the loss of their currency's value relative to other currencies.
 If they have access, they could simply hold other currencies or assets like US-listed securities.
 If not, they could own gold or a USD stablecoin, the latter of which is the only application of cryptocurrency I would consider suggesting to most people (see below).

 So unless you're interested in speculative trading, I don't recommend investing in precious metals.
 If you'd like to hedge against unexpectedly high inflation, you can buy [treasury inflation-protected securities](https://github.com/investindex/Risk#f4).
 If you want good returns during high inflation, you can invest in [Series I savings bonds](https://github.com/investindex/Risk#us-treasury-savings-bonds).
 If you're not concerned with inflation or diversification, but instead with currency that people will value during an apocalypse, I suggest expanding your portfolio of canned food, medicine, guns, and bullets.
 I personally find it doubtful that anyone will accept gold coins and bars in exchange for a resource of real value at the end of the world.
 Gold may have widely recognized value during normal times, but it does not have intrinsic value, except for certain engineering applications which don't apply to a vast majority of people.